Occupational Therapy (OT)

 OT 510 - Exploring Occupational Therapy and Occupation

 Occupational therapy is introduced as a human service profession through experiential and academic activities, which illustrate the personal and professional skills required to practice in a variety of settings and roles.
 Basic concepts of human occupation and the therapeutic use of occupation are explored.
 Comparisons are made to related human service careers.
 Students are encouraged to do a personal assessment of their interest and potential for further study of occupational therapy.

 OT 513 - Stressed Out: The Science and Nature of Human Stress

 The human stress response system, research investigating the sequelae of stress on health, protective strategies for stress, managing personal stress effectively, and strategizing stress modulation as an intervention technique.
 Course format includes two hours of weekly lecture/discussion followed by one hour of experiential laboratory in which students research and/or apply new information.
 Special fee.

-OT 598 - Happy and Healthy at Work/Promoting Wellness, Diversity and Inclusion
+OT 520 - Happy and Healthy at Work: Promoting Wellness, Diversity and Inclusion

-Offers an improved understanding and ability to effectively manage a diverse and healthy workplace.
-Addresses key diversity, inclusion and wellness issues in the workplace of a general, technical and social nature with an emphasis on disability and health promotion.
-(Also listed as HMGT 598.)
-Special fee.
+Offers improved understanding and ability to effectively manage a diverse and healthy workforce.
+Addresses key diversity, inclusion, and wellness issues int he workplace of a general, technical, and social nature with an emphasis on disability and health promotion.
+Special Fee.

 OT 610 - Occupation, Identity, Disability